 We spent four days in Takayama at the beginning of August, and recommend that you spend two or three days here if you have the time as there is plenty to see and do in the city itself and also in its nearby area with the mountain village Shirakawa-go as the highlight.

-What To See And Do In Takayama
+Things To Do In Takayama

 The Old Town of Takayama